 - Current workforce demographics

 - Applicant pool diversity

 - Historical staffing ratios

 - Faculty loads and positions by discipline

 - Turnover rates

 - Retirement projections

-- Information on compliance issues such as the full-time faculty obligation and the 50-percent law (see document 07d.06.01)
+- Information on compliance issues such as the full-time faculty obligation and the 50percent law

 The hiring and retention of high-quality human resources that this plan supports are crucial to the missions of the colleges and the District, so this plan supports those missions as well.
 It also aligns with objectives under three Strategic Directions in the District Strategic Plan, and with the Human Resources Department's internal planning and program review process.
-Moreover, it provides direction to that department in the form of the three objectives shown above (see documents 07d.06.01, pp. 6-7, 9, 15, 27, 31; 07d.07.02, pp. 28, 30, 32; 07d.07.03).
+Moreover, it provides direction to that department in the form of the three objectives shown above.

 The Staffing Plan is aligned with the missions of the District and its colleges (Standard I.A.4).
 It is also aligned with the District Strategic Plan, and includes information about the requirements and timeliness of personnel evaluation processes (Standard III.A.1.b).
-The plan provides units engaged in annual planning or program review with information that helps them plan for and prioritize their human resources needs, especially in the long term.
-That information also helps the District and the colleges understand and improve their efficiency in using human resources, and their compliance with mandates related to human resources (Standard III.A.6).
+The plan provides CHC units engaged in annual planning or program review with information that helps them plan for